Shah Diamond

-The Shah Diamond was found at the Golconda mines in what is now Andhra Pradesh, South India, probably in 1450, and it is currently held in the Diamond Fund collection of Moscow's Kremlin Armoury.
+The Shah Diamond was found at the Golconda mines in what is now Telangana, South India, probably in 1450, and it is currently held in the Diamond Fund collection of Moscow's Kremlin Armoury.

 Physical description

 The Shah Diamond is not of the first water, since it has a yellowish tinge due to a little iron oxide at the surface.
 It is said to have originally weighed 95 carat, and that it lost 9 carats when being cut.
 Its present weight is 88.7 carats (18 g).
 It is an elongated octahedron, the eight original faces of which have been replaced by fifteen facets.
 It is often described as the shape of a coffin.
 The cut of the diamond is technically called a lasque cut; typical of Indian diamonds.
 A groove has been cut round the stone to accommodate the thread by which it was formerly worn round the neck.
 Its most remarkable feature is that on three of its original faces the names of three of the rulers who owned it have been engraved in Persian, along with the Hijrī year.
 The names and dates of these three rulers are as follows: